veebch/hometime/README.md

 cd hometime
 mv config_example.py config.py
 ```
-Edit config.py to contain your WiFi credentials and other parameters.
+Edit config.py to contain some parameters:

+* Set your timezone "TIMEZONE".
+The default is "Europe/Zurich"; choose one from this list.
+* Choose the number of LED pixels "PIXELS".
+Note: if you have the default one-meter LED strip, leave the default as 144.
+* Set the "GPIOPIN" for controlling the LED strip.
+* You can also set RGB values for the bar "BARCOL", and events "EVENTCOL".
+* If you need the strip to display from right to left, set "FLIP" to True.
+* In the "SCHEDULE" config dictionary, change (if you like) the 'clocking' and 'clockout' values for each day.
+*
+With the configuration set up, you're ready to breathe life into your visual workday schedule.
 If you are going to use the Google Calendar functionality, you'll need an [API key](https://support.google.com/googleapi/answer/6158862?hl=en) and a public Google Calendar address.

 Check the port of the pico with the port listing command:
 ```